A Welcome from The Chair

 So what is Blind Mums Connect about and what do we do?

-Well Blind Mums Connect was set up to link visually impaired mums from all over the UK, to share information and support one another.
-The organisation has grown out of an email list, (VI-Mums), which I set up 10 years ago, when my eldest was just 4, and I felt like the only blind mum in the world!
+Blind Mums Connect was set up to link visually impaired mums from all over the UK, to share information and support one another.
+The organisation has grown out of an email list, (VI-Mums), which I set up 12 years ago, when my eldest was just 4, and I felt like the only blind mum in the world!
 The email list became increasingly busy, and local meet ups were arranged from time to time.
-Then 2 years ago, myself and a group of very dedicated mums created the management committee, and Blind Mums Connect was officially founded.
-Since then, the organisation has grown rapidly, and we now have over 100 full members, with more joining us every week.
+Then in February 2013, myself and a group of very dedicated mums created the management team, and Blind Mums Connect was officially founded.
+Since then, the organisation has grown rapidly, and we now have over 200 full members, with more joining us every week.

-Listening to our members, it is clear that there is a real need for groups where we can chat to other VI mums, and this brings tremendous benefits, in terms of having the knowledge and confidence to tackle the every day challenges we share.
-Of course, connecting through local gatherings, phone groups or forums, also provides the chance to meet a wonderful range of new friends.
-As VI mums, it is fantastic to share encouragement, reassurance and real life experiences and tips with others in a similar situation and who can really understand.
+Listening to our members, it is clear that there is a real need for groups where we can chat to other VI mums, and this brings tremendous benefits, in terms of having the knowledge and confidence to tackle the every-day challenges we share.
+Of course, connecting through local gatherings, Skype groups or forums, also provides the chance to meet a wonderful range of new friends.
+As VI mums, it is fantastic to share encouragement, reassurance and real-life experiences and tips with others in a similar situation and who can really understand.
 This is why we keep our Email List, Facebook Group and Skype groups “closed”, for members only, to provide that private space.

 Blind Mums Connect welcomes associate members, (partners, dads, friends and professionals who support our aims), and some of them make a great contribution to the volunteer team.
-But our committee members must all be VI mums, as well as our group facilitators and forum admins.
+But I believe it is important that all our group facilitators, forum admins and peer supporters are VI mums themselves.
 That’s because everything we do is about facilitating peer support and information sharing.
 Traditionally, support for visually impaired people in the UK has been very much dominated by sighted “experts”, and whilst we respect the work many professionals do, and regularly signpost members to other support and services, we feel there is no substitute for peer support.